codership/documentation/galeracluster/source/installmysql.rst

 		mysql-wsrep-5.6

 .. note:: On CentOS 6 and 7, this command may generate a transaction check error.
-For instance,

 For more information on this error and how to fix it, see :ref:`MySQL Shared Compatibility Libraries <centos-mysql-shared-compt>`.

 For openSUSE and SUSE Linux Enterprise Server, run this command: